apache/trafficcontrol/docs/source/admin/traffic_router.rst

 #.
 Traffic Ops stores the certificate and key in Traffic Vault and removes the DNS challenge record.
 #.
 The Traffic Router watcher removes the TXT record.

-Let's Encrypt can be set up through :file:`/opt/traffic_ops/app/conf/cdn.conf` by updating the following fields:
+Let's Encrypt can be set up through :ref:`cdn.conf` by updating the following fields:

 .. table:: Fields to update for Let's Encrypt under `lets_encrypt`